buttermilk-crypto/tweetPepper/README.md

 ## Digital Signature Support

-The current scheme includes the technique of digitally signing arbitrary blocks and then validating the signature at some later date.
-The signature is detached in it's own block, which has been formatted for clarity:
+The current scheme includes a technique of my own design for digitally signing arbitrary blocks and then validating the signature at some later date.
+The signature is detached in its own block:

 	{
 		"5k9ARQlRStGXu8if0z4vUW-S": {